Tree Service Companies, a view from the inside

 The plain jest of it all is that it takes much more than a chainsaw, chipper, bucket truck and a paper stating insurance coverage to perform tree care the proper way.

 Trees are intricate living organisms that require experienced and knowledgeable tree arborists in order to prevent danger and damage to both them, the people working on them and to your property.

 So how did all those tree companies come to be ?

 Wind and weather wreaking destruction upon trees was an open avenue for people looking for work.
-There are at least a dozen newer tree companies in the Lynchburg area alone operating as a result of the rwo derichios and tornadoe that hit in recent years.
+There are at least a dozen newer tree companies in the Forest area alone operating as a result of the rwo derichios and tornadoe that hit in recent years.

 Most of those guys quickly realized that the already established and reputable tree companies were charging premiums for their services.

 As a professional tree service company owner for a decade and a half I have personally had at least five of my past employees leave on the premise of why should I work for him when I can do it myself.
 They were only around long enough to come up with a simple plan to make it on their own.
 And off they went, coming up with a name and knocking on doors.
 No insurance, no in depth experience at trimming trees the proper way.

 This is why we now like to keep our operation small and in the family so to speak.
 This way you can be rest assured that your trees will be well taken care of.

 The tree service industry has attracted people of all types and diversities looking to make big money quuck.
 In fact, the latest trend is for retrees to use their 401k to start tree services...some buying into franchises .
 Everyone has to make a living but the tree service industry is not one to be taken lightly ...or jumped into without having the proper background.
 Its just too dangerous and trees should not be cut on any way a person seems fit.